Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 There exist scenarios where you would wish to split a period in two.
 Common reasons would be:

-* you wish to insert an ad period in the middle of an existing period.
+* to insert an ad period in the middle of an existing period.
 * parameters of one adaptation set change (e.g. KID or display aspect ratio), requiring a new period to update signaling.
 * some adaptation sets become available or unavailable (e.g. different languages).